List of municipalities in Gipuzkoa

 The mayor and the deputy mayors are elected by the plenary assembly, which is itself elected by universal suffrage.
 Elections in municipalities with more than 250 inhabitants are carried out following a proportional representation system with closed lists, whilst those with a population lower than 250 use a block plurality voting system with open lists.
 The plenary assembly must meet periodically at the seat of the ayuntamiento, more or less often depending on the population of the municipality: monthly for those whose population is larger than 20,000, once every two months if it ranges between 5,001 and 20,000, and once every three months if it does not exceed 5,000.
 Many ayuntamientos also have a local governing board (Spanish: junta de gobierno local), named by the mayor from amongst the councillors—it is required for municipalities of more than 5,000 inhabitants.
 The junta de gobierno local, whose role is to assist the mayor between meetings of the plenary assembly, may not include more than one third of the councillors.

-The largest municipality by population in the province of Gipuzkoa as of the 2023 Spanish census is Donostia-San Sebastián, its capital, with 188,136 residents, while the smallest is Orexa with 109 residents.
+The largest municipality by population in the province of Gipuzkoa as of the 2023 Spanish census is San Sebastián, its capital, with 188,136 residents, while the smallest is Orexa with 109 residents.
 The largest municipality by area is Oñati, which spans 107.37 km^{2}, while Arama is the smallest at 1.32 km^{2}.